-Approval of the 2019 Water SDCs came after the Utilities Commission considered public input and voted at a public hearing held on February 12, 2019.
+Approval of the 2019 Water SDC came after the Utilities Commission considered public input and voted at a public hearing held on February 12, 2019.
 The adjustment ensures new connections to the water system pay their equitable share to fund water system expansions.

 |Water Meter Size||City of Hillsboro Retail Customers||Upper System Retail Customers||City of Cornelius — Wholesale Customer*||City of Gaston and LA Water Co-Op — Wholesale Customer*|

-|3 inch and larger||Water SDCs are based on estimated average day and maximum day demands expressed in 5/8 inch and 3/4 inch water meter equivalents|
+|3 inch and larger||The Water SDC is based on estimated average day and maximum day demands expressed in 5/8 inch and 3/4 inch water meter equivalents|

 - ** Customers who are upsizing a residential water meter from 5/8 inch by 3/4 inch to 1 inch solely for fire service needs will continue to pay the “non-fire” 5/8 inch by 3/4 inch fee.